hortonworks-spark/shc/README.md

 Given a DataFrame with specified schema, above will create an HBase table with 5 regions and save the DataFrame inside.
 Note that if HBaseTableCatalog.newTable is not specified, the table has to be pre-created.

+### Write to Google BigTable to populate data

+    sc.parallelize(data).toDF.write.options(
+      Map(HBaseTableCatalog.tableType -> "bigtable", HBaseTableCatalog.tableCatalog -> catalog, HBaseTableCatalog.newTable -> "5"))
+      .format("org.apache.spark.sql.execution.datasources.hbase")
+      .save()

+Given a DataFrame with specified schema, above will create an Google BigTable with 5 regions and save the DataFrame inside.
+Note that if HBaseTableCatalog.newTable is not specified, the table has to be pre-created.
+HBaseTableCatalog.tableType -> "bigtable" must be explicitly set for writing into Google BigTable, otherwise by default API assumes writing to HBase table

 ### Perform DataFrame operation on top of HBase table

     def withCatalog(cat: String): DataFrame = {